wanatpj/h_blind/README.md

 afraid that if they share the movie with some critic then they could share the movie onwards.
 To prevent critic from sharing, the company can watermark the movie, so they will know who made a leak in case of any.<br/>
-The below picture present the exact solution to above problem.
+The below picture presents the exact solution to above problem.
 Producer who owns a digital work, watermarks every copy of the digital work with different watermark and sends the watermarked content to film critics.
 Whenever a film critic makes a leak, we can identify him by checking if the leaked work contains a watermarked associated with him.